sharvenp/sharvenp.github.io/content/projects/sentimuse.md

 draft = false
 +++

-Developed an AI model that understands the positive/negative sentiment in text and generates music that fits the sentiment!
+Developed an AI model as part of an independent research course that understands the positive/negative sentiment in a given piece of text and generates music that fits the sentiment!

 The AI uses a Sentiment Analysis model to first understand the sentiment of the text and then based on the sentiment, it picks a pre-trained music generation model to generate music specific to that sentiment.